Herold7/Coryph-e/README.md

 ### Instrument

-This entity represents the intrument of an artist.
+This entity represents the instrument of an artist.

 | Property | Type       | Description | Relation |
 |----------|------------|-------------|----------|